nuken/roku-bridge/README.md

   \-p 5006:5000 \\
   \-v roku-bridge-config:/app/config \\
   \--restart unless-stopped \\
-  roku-channels-bridge
+  rcvaughn2/roku-ecp-tuner

-**Note on GPU Acceleration (Linux):** If you need hardware acceleration, add the \--device=/dev/dri flag to the docker run command.
+**Note on GPU Acceleration (Linux):** If you need hardware acceleration for the reencode mode, add the \--device=/dev/dri flag to the docker run command.

 ### **Step 3: Configure Your Tuners**